How To Apply

 The applicant is responsible for providing these materials in sufficient time to meet the published deadlines for applications.
 Applicants must include in their applications details of all periods of study at university level, and all qualifications attempted whilst at university.

 Students must arrive in time for the induction programmes provided by the Department and Colleges.
 These are held in the week before the official start of the University academic year (i.e. week 0 of Michaelmas term).
 This is usually the 1st week in October.
-The dates for University terms are given here.
+View the dates for University terms.